LODSContent/ChallengeTemplates/README.md

 # Challenge Template Files

-This repo contains templates for the different types of challenges:
+This repo contains templates for the different types of lab challenges:

   - Guided
   - Advanced
   - Expert
   - Getting Started

-Each template has two versions:

-  - Text file (.txt)
-  - Lab manual export (.zip)

 # Usage